thakyZ/FFXIV_Vibe_Plugin/README.md

 Please stop using Lovense Dongle.
 Connect using the Lovense Connect or bluetooth.
 If you don't have bluetooth please buy a bluetooth 5.0 dongle on amazon for 20$.

+### The plugin does not connect to Intiface
+Please make sure you are doing it right.
+1. Open Intiface and click on the top right side **red** icon.
+2. Uncheck everything but not *WebSocket* and *Bluetooth*.
+WebSocket should have the following text: "on [All Interfaces]:12345"
+3. Click on Start Server (now you should have one *green* icon and one *red* icon on the top right side).
+4. Go to the plugin and click connect (you should have two *green* icons).
+If this is not working: please try change the IP Address to 127.0.0.1 or your computer IP Address.
+Also make sure the port is 12345 or correspond to the one in Intiface.

+### How do I share my configuration
+You can copy/past the file located at: `%AppData%\XIVLauncher\pluginConfigs\FFXIV_Vibe_Plugin.json`.
+Be aware: this will overrides everything.

 # Discord
 - [This plugin discord](https://discord.gg/JnCGxa3gGa)